The Petz recovery map for optical losses: Lossy Channel and its Petz Recovery Map

 For our problem, we shall build on the following result in Ref.~\cite{GaussianPetz2}: given a Gaussian forward channel $\mathcal{N}$ characterized by $(X_\mathcal{N},Y_\mathcal{N},\mathbf{d}_\mathcal{N})$ and a Gaussian reference state $\sigma$ characterized by $(\overline{\mathbf{r}}_{\sigma},V_\sigma)$, the corresponding Petz recovery map $\mathcal{P}_{\mathcal{N},\sigma}$ is also a Gaussian channel, characterized by

-\section{Lossy channel and its Petz recovery map}
+\section{Lossy Channel and its Petz Recovery Map}

-We focus now on the channel, whose action we want to undo: state-independent losses in a single bosonic mode.
-This lossy channel $\mathcal{N}$ is modeled as a single beam splitter with transmissivity $\eta$, where the mode under study is coupled to an environment (\cref{fig:model}) that is later discarded:
+We focus now on the channel whose action we want to undo: state-independent losses in a single bosonic mode.
+To address a broad range of physical scenarios, including asymmetric or phase-sensitive noise, we model this lossy channel $\mathcal{N}$ as a single beam splitter with transmissivity $\eta$, where the mode under study is coupled to a general Gaussian environment $\xi$ (\cref{fig:model}) that is later discarded:

 Here, $U_{B}^{(\eta)}$ is the unitary operator of the beam splitter, a two-mode Gaussian unitary whose symplectic matrix is